evidence based

 It’s not just what we do in our schools that matters, but the way we do it.

-Our Cambridgeshire EEF Evidence Exploration Partnership with Norfolk Research School begins in early 2024.
-We are working with the LA, local schools and MATs to identify priorities, co-develop solutions, and engage with the evidence base to meet specific challenges.
-The partnership draws on best available evidence and local expertise to implement and embed approaches aimed at improving outcomes for all children (especially those from disadvantaged backgrounds).
+We are now working with Norfolk Research School on a 2-year EEF Partnership Project called Great Talking .
+In 2024, we worked alongside the LA, local schools and MATs to identify priorities, co-develop solutions and engage with the evidence base to meet specific challenges in our rural area.
+Great Talking focuses on early language acquisition and involves working with schools across Fenland, East Cambridgeshire and the Huntingdon/St Neots area.
+The partnership draws on the best available evidence and local expertise to implement and embed approaches aimed at improving outcomes for all children (especially those from disadvantaged backgrounds).

 Meet the Evidence Network Team